Atlanta Fall Guide :: Where to Go Apple Picking

 Description: Our U-Pick events are popular with everybody in the family!
 It’s an opportunity to pick your own fruit in our family-owned and operated orchard here in Blue Ridge, Georgia.

-Please remember that the weather here in North Georgia can be unpredictable, and safety is our top priority, so we don’t offer U-Pick or Tractor Tours during lousy weather.
+Please remember that the weather here in North Georgia can be unpredictable, and safety is the top priority, so they don’t offer U-Pick or Tractor Tours during lousy weather.

 Check their website for when apples will be available.

-Cost: U-Pick pricing – TBD.
+Cost: U-Pick pricing – $12 per person.
 Apples, baked goods, produce, and gifts are available for purchase in the Market.

 R&A Orchards